-General Robinson is a native of Philadelphia, Pennsylvania, and earned his Bachelor of Science degree in computer science from Philadelphia University in 1987.
+General Robinson is a native of Philadelphia and earned his Bachelor of Science degree in computer science from Philadelphia University in 1987.
 Later that year, he received his commission from Air Force Officer Training School.
 He attended undergraduate pilot training and later served as a T-38B First Assignment Instructor Pilot before moving on to a series of operational assignments in the C-130E/H/J and the C-17A, representing the full range of tactical and strategic airlift and aerial delivery.
 He commanded a C-17A airlift squadron and a deployed expeditionary airlift squadron.
-He also held staff assignments at Air Mobility Command, U.S. Central Command and the Joint Staff.
-General Robinson served as Vice Commander, 437th Airlift Wing, Charleston AFB, South Carolina, and as the Commander, 19th Airlift Wing, Little Rock AFB, Arkansas.
-Most recently, he was the Vice Commander, 618th Air Operations Center (Tanker Airlift Control Center), Scott AFB, Illinois.
+He has also held staff assignments at Joint Staff, Air Mobility Command and the U.S. Air Forces Central 609th Combined Air Operations Center.
+General Robinson served as Vice Commander, 437th Airlift Wing, Charleston Air Force Base, S.C., as the Commander, 19th Airlift Wing, Little Rock AFB, Arkansas and as the commander, 618th Air Operations Center (TACC).

-1987 Bachelor of Science degree in computer science, Philadelphia University, Penn.
+1987 Bachelor of Science degree in computer science, Philadelphia University

 1992 Squadron Officer School, Maxwell AFB, Ala.